 Snow bunnies can carve some gentle turns – and take a few harmless tumbles – on Ski Dubai’s learner slopes while budding ski-champs can tackle the 400m (60m drop) advanced run.
 With the desert sun melting the tarmac in the car park outside, it’s an irresistible novelty to be able to suit up for a winter wonderland and chill-out in a delightful -4°C.

 Far from being ‘lost’, The Lost Chambers are justifiably one of Dubai’s most popular drawcards for families.
-The centrepiece of this vast aquarium complex set in Atlantis, the Palm luxury resort, is the 11.5-million-litre tank known as the Ambassador Lagoon.
+The centrepiece of this vast aquarium complex set in Atlantis The Palm is the 11.5-million-litre tank known as the Ambassador Lagoon.
 Little children are invariably thrilled to watch gracefully swimming sharks and giant rays swooping like spacecraft and of course, it’s not long before you’ll be playing ‘find Nemo’.
 While there’s enough educational info around the countless smaller tanks to make the experience unforgettable for older kids, concentrations might start to wane after an hour or so.
 For a great family day out that will appeal to everyone, combine the Lost Chambers with a visit to Aquaventure Waterpark, which is in the same complex.

 Racing in a 4WD across the billowing dunes just outside the city – almost a roller-coaster ride in itself – is an unmissable part of a trip to Dubai, and the wilderness is surprisingly accessible.
 Happy Adventures Tourism offer an evening dune-driving excursion that includes a range of activities such as sand boarding, camel riding, henna painting and a buffet barbecue dinner with live performances.
 You’re likely to return to your hotel after 9pm, so morning drives might be better suited to younger children.
 Arabian Adventures offer more exclusive Morning Dune Drives – farther away from the package crowds – that feature a wildlife safari in Dubai Desert Conservation Reserve.